Otisimi/Otisimi/README.md

-You might be asking yourself

-**DO I KNOW YOU??**

-### Well I

-:brazil: am a guy from Brazil
+# Hello, I'm Otávio

-🎓 graduated in Computer Science at UCS - 2025
+🎓 I graduated in Computer Science at UCS in 2025

-👨‍💻 am a software developer at NL Informatica - Brazil
+👨‍💻 I'm a software developer at NL Informatica - Brazil

-💻 Know and have experience with these technologies
+💻 And I know and have experience with these technologies

 <table>
   <tr>